brianstorti/brianstorti.github.io/_posts/2017-05-23-replication.md

 If you are using asynchronous replication, the new leader might not have all the data from the previous leader.
-In that case, if the old leader resurrects (maybe it was just a network glitch) and the new leader received conflicting updates in the meantime, how do we handle these conflicts?
+In that case, if the old leader resurrects (maybe it was just a network glitch or a server restart) and the new leader received conflicting updates in the meantime, how do we handle these conflicts?
 One common approach is to just discard these conflicts (using a last-write-win approach), but that can also be dangerous (take this [Github issue](https://github.com/blog/1261-github-availability-this-week) (from 2012)